smalshus/ansible-role-journald/README.md

 #### Install

-The following variable can be customized to control certain aspects involved with the journald installation process.
+The following variables can be customized to control certain aspects involved with the journald installation process.
 It is assumed that the host has a working version of the systemd package.
 Available versions based on OS distribution can be found [here](http://fr2.rpmfind.net/linux/rpm2html/search.php?query=systemd&submit=Search+...&system=&arch=) for reference.

 `journal_group_adds: <list-of-accounts>` (**default**: *None*)
 - indicates user accounts to automatically add to the *systemd-journal* group for privileged log monitoring capabilities